-If we are not the first to get approval for FirdapseTM for the treatment of LEMS, we may not be able to bring it to market; Even if we obtain marketing exclusivity, it may not prevent others from competing with us.
+If we are not the first to obtain approval for Firdapse[®] for the treatment of LEMS, we may not be able to bring it to market.

-In January of 2012, another pharmaceutical company, Jacobus Pharmaceutical, began its own Phase 2 trial studying their own formulation of amifampridine (3,4-DAP) for the treatment of LEMS.
-While there can be no assurance, based on currently available information, we believe that FirdapseTM is further along in development than this other company's development program.
-Under the Orphan Drug Act of 1983, the first pharmaceutical product to get approval for an indication receives the orphan exclusivity under the statute.
-If this other pharmaceutical company is able to receive approval of an NDA for its formulation of amifampridine for the treatment of LEMS before we are able to receive approval of FirdapseTM for the same indication, we would be barred from marketing FirdapseTM in the United States during the seven-year orphan exclusivity period, which would have a severe adverse effect on our results of operations.
-In addition, if this other company were to receive five-year new chemical entity exclusivity for 3,4-DAP for any indication prior to approval of FirdapseTM, we would be barred from marketing FirdapseTM in the United States during this five-year exclusivity period.
+In January of 2012, another pharmaceutical company, Jacobus Pharmaceutical, began its own Phase 2 trial studying their own formulation of amifampridine (3,4-DAP) for the treatment of LEMS (according to the information about this study on clinicaltrials.gov, enrollment in this trial has been discontinued as of April 2014).
+While there can be no assurance, we believe that Firdapse[®] is further along in development and as a result we expect that we will be in a position to obtain the first approval of an NDA for 3,4-DAP.
+Under the Orphan Drug Act of 1983, the first pharmaceutical product to obtain approval for an indication receives the orphan exclusivity under the statute.
+If another pharmaceutical company is able to receive approval of an NDA for its formulation of amifampridine for the treatment of LEMS before we are able to receive approval of Firdapse[®] for the same indication, we would be barred from marketing Firdapse[®] in the United States during the seven-year orphan exclusivity period, which would have a severe adverse effect on our results of operations.
+In addition, if another company were to receive five-year new chemical entity exclusivity for amifampridine for any indication prior to approval of Firdapse[®], we would be barred from marketing Firdapse[®] in the United States during this five-year exclusivity for amifampridine for any indication prior to approval of Firdapse[®], we would be barred from marketing Firdapse[®] in the United States during this five-year exclusivity period.